Conservation Club, Inc.

 Four available at $500 each

-The 2020 Mac Tlumach Conservation Scholarship information along an application form was sent to all 10 High Schools in our membership area on 1/6/2020.
-The applications and essays are due to the Guidance counselors by April 6th and to WFCCC by April 10th.-
+The 2022 Mac Tlumach Conservation Scholarship information along an application form will be sent to all 10 High Schools in our membership area on 1/1/2022.
+The applications and essays are due to the Guidance counselors by April 7th, 2022 and to WFCCC by April 14th, 2022

-The information below was also sent to the Community Bulletin Board to be shown in the Winchester Star Newspaper.
+The information below will also be sent to the Community Bulletin Board to be shown in the Winchester Star Newspaper.

-This year is different as in addition to the High School Seniors invited to apply, Home Schooled and Private Schooled Seniors who are going to pursue a degree in a conservation area are also invited to apply.
+This year in addition to the High School Seniors invited to apply, Home Schooled and Private Schooled Seniors who are going to pursue a degree in a conservation area are also invited to apply.

 Send written request for Scholarship application to